weilandia/coding-for-managers/intro/Lectures-Notes.md

 - Headings: `<h1> - <h6> <h1>Hello World</h1>`
 - Span: `<span>Copy text </span>`
 - **Div**: `<div> [content to be placed inside] </div>`
-  - inspect FB page with Chrome Dev Tools
+  - inspect FB page with Chrome Dev Tools (cmd + alt + i)

+##### Dev Tool
+Now that you have a first experience with Chrome dev tool let's explain a little bit what it is.
+Dev tool is something in your web browser where you will be able to inspect elements or write directly some code on a webpage.
+This is very useful and powerful as it can help you writing or testing your code.

 *> Exercise: Change the title.
 Then add a heading of whatever size you want within the body and put one of the words into a span*

 Let's create a page directory: `$ mkdir pages`

 #### Lists:
+Lists are often used in HTML.
+Y
 - Unordered list: `<ul> [list items] </ul>`
 - List item: `<li> item </li>`